A Cage of Shadows (first issue) – 1973

 An Empty Glass – 1984

 This book looks at Hill’s life, with particular emphasis on the impact of his alcoholism.
 It reiterates much of the autobiographical details from A Cage of Shadows, but from a different perspective.
-As this was the last of his writings, it has been speculated that he had run out of subjects to write about; the glass of his life has perhaps been drained.
+As this was the last of his writings, it has been speculated that he had run out of subjects to write about; the glass of his life had indeed been drained.